Analysis: As Kam Chancellor makes appearance at training camp, Seahawks solidify new-look secondary

 He watched the second half of practice from the sidelines, appearing to bark out instructions and encouragement.
 At one point he got into a stance, giving some sort of advice to rookie linebacker Shaquem Griffin.

-Afterward, Chancellor walked over to the viewing area and appeared to sign every autograph request that came his way, staying at least a half hour or so after practice.
+Afterward, Chancellor walked over to the viewing area to applause, cheers and raucous shouts of “Kam,” stopping to sign every autograph request that came his way, staying at least a half hour or so after practice.

 Through a spokesman, Chancellor said he didn’t want to speak to the media on Monday but would at another day, saying he plans to be around the team regularly.
 Chancellor tweeted in July that his career is likely over as he has not been cleared to return to the field due to a neck injury, writing that he was told he would risk paralysis if he tried to play again.